-TTribune uses third party advertising and analytic companies to display contextual advertisements across the TTribune website.
+TTribune uses third party advertising and analytic companies, such as Hotchalk, to display contextual advertisements across the TTribune website.
 TTribune may also display interest based ads for logged in Teachers users.
 In that case, such advertising is primarily directed toward teachers and is only visible to the registered teachers when they are logged-in to TTribune.
 These third party companies may use information (not including the teacher’s name, address, e-mail address or telephone number) about the teachers’ visit to this website or other websites in order to provide relevant advertisements and offers that may be of interest to the teachers.
 TTribune does not permit interest based advertising to appear on the website when unregistered visitors or registered student users access the website.
 Only logged-in teacher users receive Interest based advertising.
 For more information about third parties involved in online behavioral advertising, and for information on how to opt-out, please see our online behavioral privacy notice here: http://www.smithsonianmag.com/privacy/ad-choices.html.

 TTribune may also use outside vendors to provide certain services, such as the monitoring or filtering of comments, on our behalf.
 These third-party vendors will have access to the information needed to perform their functions but may not use that information for any other purpose.